 Anguilla is a British Overseas Territory and one of the Caribbean’s most exclusive yet laid-back island destinations.
 Situated in the eastern Caribbean Sea just north of Saint Martin, it is known for its stunning white-sand beaches like Shoal Bay and Meads Bay.
-Remote workers in Anguilla will find dependable internet in most accommodations, from beachfront villas to guesthouses and a peaceful atmosphere perfect for focused work.
+Remote workers and digital nomads in Anguilla will find dependable internet in most accommodations, from beachfront villas to guesthouses and a peaceful atmosphere perfect for focused work.
 All in all, Anguilla offers a tranquil and inspiring setting for opening up the laptop, combining island serenity with fantastic coastal views.

 Popular areas to stay for working remotely in Anguilla include The Valley, West End and Shoal Bay.